Big Brother All Stars 2015: Evgeni

 Evgeni Minchev was a contestant from VIP Brother 6.
 He entered the House on Day 1 and finished third in the finale on Day 29.

 Katsi

 Katsi Vaptsarov was a contestant from VIP Brother 4 where he finished third and Your Face Sounds Familiar 2 where he finished second.
 He entered the House on Day 1 and was the second evicted on Day 15.

 Sonya

 Sonya Koltuklieva was a contestant from VIP Brother 4.
 She entered the House on Day 1 and was the fourth evicted on Day 24.

 Vanja

-Vanja Džaferović "Džafer" was a contestant from Survivor 5 where he won.
+Vanja Džaferović was a contestant from Survivor 5 where he won.
 He entered the House on Day 1 and finished second in the finale on Day 29.

 Vanya

 Vanya Chervenkova was a contestant from VIP Brother 5 where she finished third.
 She entered the House on Day 1 and finished fourth in the finale on Day 29.

 Yoana

 Yoana Zaharieva was a contestant from VIP Brother 5.
 She entered the House on Day 1 and was the first evicted on Day 8.